Funds

 Monthly Budget Less than $2000

-Costa Rica is one of the most popular countries for Americans moving abroad, thanks to its tropical scenery, political stability, and welcoming expat communities.
+Costa Rica ranks among the most popular landing spots for Americans, helped by its tropical scenery, political stability, and welcoming expat communities.

-Known for its “Pura Vida” lifestyle, it’s a top destination for retirees, remote professionals, and families looking for a slower pace and better quality of life.
+The "Pura Vida" lifestyle it's known for draws retirees, remote professionals, and families who want a slower pace and a better quality of life.

-The Pensionado Visa, Costa Rica’s official retirement visa, requires proof of at least $1,000 in monthly pension or foreign income, while the Rentista Visa accepts other steady earnings or savings.
+The Pensionado Visa, the country's official retirement visa, asks for proof of at least $1,000 in monthly pension or foreign income, while the Rentista Visa accepts other steady earnings or savings.

-English is widely spoken in expat communities, and the government encourages remote workers through its digital nomad visa program.
+English is common in expat areas, and the government actively courts remote workers through its digital nomad visa program.

-For those seeking a new life abroad surrounded by nature, Costa Rica offers one of the easiest and most rewarding relocation paths.
+If you want a new life surrounded by nature, Costa Rica is one of the easiest and most rewarding places to do it.

 Flag of Panama